klamma/ar-for-eu-book/_chapters/chapters/holotoolkit.md

 Furthermore, select the group "Publishing Settings" and make sure it has a unique package name.
 Additionally, don't forget to add a meaningful Product Name at the very top.
-Depending on what functionality you will be using, several "Capabilities" have to be added here.
+Depending on what functionality you will be using, several `Capabilities` have to be added here.
-For our tutorial, we will be using "Internet Client", "Microphone", "Objects3D", and "Spatial Perception".
+For our tutorial, we will be using `Internet Client`, `Microphone`, `Objects3D`, and `Spatial Perception`.

 <figure>
     <img src="{{pathToRoot}}/assets/figures/holotoolkit/publishing settings.png" style="align:left; width: 60%; height: 60%; border: 15px solid;